“I couldn’t force myself to hate America”: the incredible history of the Soviet spy in the USA

 Albrecht graduated from a university in East Germany and received a degree in chemistry.
 It was then that the KGB officers appeared in his entourage, who ultimately offered an unusual “special mission” - the introduction of the “main enemy” into the country using fake documents.

-“The very idea of going undercover to work is a mission akin to suicide.
-No normal person can decide what he is capable of.
-But for me to pretend to be American was a kind of challenge, and I decided that I could.
-Probably, I was too arrogant, and there was no one around who could dissuade me, ”says Barsky.
+“The very idea of going undercover is a mission akin to suicide.
+No sane person decides that he is capable of this.
+But for me, pretending to be American was a kind of challenge, and I decided that I could.
+Perhaps I was too arrogant, and there was no one around who could dissuade me, ”says Barski.

 Before starting to prepare a new agent directly for the assignment, the security officers looked at him for a long time, building "friendly" relations, and then giving various training tasks.